coral-xyz/anchor/tests/bench/README.md

 The following script is only for the maintainer(s) of Anchor.

-`anchor run bump-version -- <VERSION>`: Bump the version in all benchmark files.
+`anchor run bump-version -- --anchor-version <VERSION>`: Bump the version in all benchmark files.